Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Introduction

 \IEEEPARstart{P}{olar} codes are a class of error correction codes which are theoretically proved to have capacity-achieving capabilities under binary-input memoryless channels \cite{Arikan2009Channel}.
 Due to the capacity-achieving error-correction performance and low-complexity successive cancellation (SC) based algorithm, polar codes are adopted in the control channel of the enhanced mobile broadband (eMBB) use case in the latest 5G cellular standard \cite{5Gstandard}.
 However, there are two main drawbacks associated with the SC decoding algorithm.
 First, according to the polarization theory \cite{Arikan2009Channel}, polar codes under SC decoding can achieve the channel capacity only when the code length tends toward infinity.
 As a result, SC decoding falls short in providing a reasonable error-correction performance for practical moderate code lengths.
 Second, the sequential bit-by-bit nature of SC decoding leads to high decoding latency and low throughput in terms of hardware implementation, which hinders its application in low-latency communication scenarios such as the ultra-reliable low-latency communication (URLLC) \cite{3GPP} use case of 5G.

-The first drawback mentioned above is mainly due to the fact that SC decoding is suboptimal with respect to maximum-likelihood (ML) decoding.
-To partially compensate for this sub-optimality, an SC list (SCL) decoding algorithm was presented in \cite{Tal2015List}, which maintains a list of candidate codewords at the cost of increased implementation complexity \cite{Ercan2017error}.
-By concatenating polar codes with simple cyclic redundancy check (CRC), it was observed that the performance of the SCL decoder can be significantly improved \cite{Niu2012CRC}.
+The first drawback mentioned above is mainly due to the fact that SC decoding is suboptimal with respect to maximum-likelihood (ML) decoding. {To partially compensate for this sub-optimality, SC list (SCL) decoding algorithm and its LLR-based SCL decoder were presented in \cite{Tal2015List} and \cite{Balatsoukas2015LLR}, respectively.
+By maintaining a list of candidate codewords, the SCL decoder is able to reduce the performance gap between SC and ML decoding at the cost of increased implementation complexity \cite{Ercan2017error}.} By concatenating polar codes with simple cyclic redundancy check (CRC), it was observed that the performance of the SCL decoder can be significantly improved \cite{Niu2012CRC}.
 With a large list size, the decoding performance provided by the CRC-aided SCL (CA-SCL) decoder can approach that of the ML decoder, which makes polar codes competitive with the other state-of-the-art channel codes, such as low-density parity-check (LDPC) and turbo codes \cite{Balatsoukas2017Comparison}.